Disappearance of Amy Lynn Bradley: Search and investigation

 Bradley's family immediately reported her disappearance to the onboard crew and pleaded with the crew members to keep the 2,000 passengers from disembarking the cruise and to make an announcement to assist in finding Bradley.
 However, the team at the purser's office informed them that it was too early to make a ship-wide announcement.
 The crew agreed to issue an announcement at 7:50 a.m., after a majority of the passengers had left the ship, announcing "Will Amy Bradley please come to the purser's desk?"
 Between 12:15 p.m. and 1:00 p.m., the cruise staff searched through the ship but could not find Bradley.
 The delay in launching an immediate search has been called a mistake that could have hurt chances of finding Bradley.

 Brad recalled that Douglas came up to him shortly after Bradley disappeared and said, "Hey man, I'm sorry to hear about your sister."
 No announcement had been made by that time and Brad said the timing of the conversation was "suspicious".
-The FBI interviewed Douglas soon after and gave him a polygraph test, which was inconclusive.
+The FBI interviewed Douglas soon after and gave him a polygraph test, which a Royal Caribbean spokesperson reported that he passed.
 Ron said that Douglas "came out of the interview smiling, with his thumbs up to his band members, like [...] everything's cool. [...]
 I knew what was going on.
 I knew he had been with Amy."
 Douglas denied knowing anything about Bradley's disappearance.

 The Dutch Caribbean Coast Guard conducted a four-day search that ended on March 27.
 Royal Caribbean Cruise Lines chartered a boat to continue looking for her.
 The Coast Guard used three helicopters and a radar plane to assist in the search.

 Initially, the authorities suspected that Bradley had either fallen overboard or died by suicide.
 However, investigators said that there is "no evidence that Amy, a trained lifeguard, fell overboard, was pushed or committed suicide."